sjmikler/on-pruning-methods-for-neural-networks/README.md

 ```
 GlobalRepeat: 1     # performs all listed experiments many times.
 Resulting order: `1, 2, 1, 2`
 GlobalQueue: null   # if valid path, create an experiment queue available to modify on the hard drive

+                    # non-global parameters can be set separately for each experiment
 Repeat: 1           # copies a single experiment many times **before** fancy parsing.
 Resulting order: `1, 1, 2, 2`
 Name: test          # if Name==skip, experiment will be skipped.
 Besides that, it is not used by `run.py`
 YamlLog: log.yaml   # experiment definition with additional information (if added by a Module) will be saved there